jmmenes/what-i-learned-in-week-4/README.md

 What is a Function?

 A function is a subprogram designed to perform a particular task.

 Functions are executed when they are called.
 This is known as invoking a function.
 Values can be passed into functions and used within the function.

 Functions always return a value.
 In JavaScript, if no return value is specified, the function will return undefined.

-Functions are objects.
-Define a Function.
-There are a few different ways to define a function in JavaScript:
-A Function Declaration defines a named function.
-To create a function declaration you use the function keyword followed by the name of the function.
-When using function declarations, the function definition is hoisted, thus allowing the function to be used before it is defined.
+    function nameOfFunction(parameter) {
+    // code to be executed
+    }

 &nbsp;

+## Parameters

+Function parameters are the names listed in the function definition.

+Function arguments are the real values passed to (and received by) the function.

+    function  nameOfFunction(parameter1, parameter2) {
+     // code to be executed
+    }

+&nbsp;

 ## Return Values

-1. git clone
-2. git add
-3. git commit -m
-4. git push

-I used these commands to fork/clone repositories.
-Which then allows me to edit/make changes to files.
-After the changes are made I will make a commit to highlight what changes were made.
-The last step is to push the commit back to the source on GitHub.
+Every function in JavaScript returns undefined unless otherwise specified.

+When JavaScript reaches a return statement, the function will stop running.

+    str = "John";

+    function logMyFirstName(str) {
+    console.log(str);
+    }

+    // Will log "John" to the console

 &nbsp;

-## Parameters

-JavaScript, often abbreviated as JS, is a high-level, interpreted scripting language that conforms to the ECMAScript specification.

-How to link external JS to HTML

-    <script src="script.js"></script>

-How to link internal JS with HTML

-    <script> JS Code </script>
+    function test(){
+    return true;
+    }

+    test();
+    // true

 &nbsp;

 ## Booleans

-JavaScript variables are containers for storing data values.
-Creating a variable in JavaScript is called "declaring" a variable.
-You declare a JavaScript variable with the keywords, 'let' or 'const'

 JS primitive data types